This topic describes cross-database and distributed transactions support for Always On availability groups and database mirroring.

 SQL Server 2017 supports distributed transactions for databases in availability groups.
-This support includes cross-database transactions, for example, databases on the same instance of SQL Server.
+This support includes databases on the same instance of SQL Server or databases on different instances of SQL Server.
 Distributed transactions are not supported for databases configured for database mirroring.

 See more information at: